Javascript is not enabled.

 5. Lowcountry escape: Charleston, South Carolina, to Jekyll Island, Georgia

 Next, head to Savannah, Georgia, where blooming azaleas bring vibrant color to the city’s historic squares.
-Stroll 30-acre Forsyth Park, the city’s largest and oldest public park.
-Tour historic mansions, explore the Savannah Botanical Gardens, and indulge in homemade ice cream at Leopold’s, which has been scooping since 1919.
+Stroll through the 30-acre Forsyth Park, the city’s largest and oldest public park.
+Tour house museums, explore the Savannah Botanical Gardens and indulge in homemade ice cream at Leopold’s, which has been scooping since 1919.

-Wrap up on Jekyll Island, a 5,500-acre barrier island and one-time retreat for America’s wealthiest families, like the Rockefellers and Vanderbilts.
-“What I love about Jekyll is that I love the history, … and the Jekyll Island Club has a lot of history,” says frequent Jekyll visitor Sue Rodman, 56, of Atlanta.
+Finish your journey on Jekyll Island, a 5,500-acre barrier island and one-time retreat for America’s wealthiest families, like the Rockefellers and Vanderbilts.
+“What I love about Jekyll is that I love the history … and the Jekyll Island Club has a lot of history,” says frequent visitor Sue Rodman, 57, of Atlanta.
 “It was an island just for millionaires.”
 Rent a bike to explore more than 24 miles of scenic trails, as well as Driftwood Beach, where weathered trees create a striking, other-worldly landscape.

 Unlock Access to AARP Members Edition